 Funded by / Ownership

 The CEO of Metric Media is conservative political consultant Bradley Cameron.
-The foundation is funded through donations and grants but lacks transparency as they do not disclose who their donors are.
+The foundation is funded through donations and grants but lacks transparency as they do not disclose who its donors are.
 Metric Media LLC websites receive revenue through advertising and donations to the Metric Media Foundation.
-Based on the size and scope of this operation it is assumed that the Metric Media Foundation provides the majority of funding to both Locality Labs and Metric Media LLC.
+Based on the size and scope of this operation, it is assumed that the Metric Media Foundation provides the majority of funding to both Locality Labs and Metric Media LLC.

 Analysis / Bias

 News on the websites is broken down into the following categories: Business, Politics, Real Estate, Local Schools, Government, and Directory.
 Articles and headlines on the local websites generally do not use emotional wording such as this Thomas H. Tuberville’s campaign committee refunds $5,600 to John M. Mcinnis III.
-This story like most is very short and is sourced properly from the Federal Election Commission.
-When it comes to sourcing algorithmically derived news they generally rely on credible sources such as Cato, the Census Bureau, and the CDC.
+This story, like most, is very short and is sourced properly from the Federal Election Commission.
+When it comes to sourcing algorithmically derived news, they generally rely on credible sources such as Cato, the Census Bureau, and the CDC.
 For the most part, the algorithmically created news stories are factual.

 A small portion of news articles featured on Metric Media LLC websites is original content created by freelancers.
 These freelancers are not geographically located where the pseudo-paper is.
-Editorially, they often promote Republicans over Democrats such as this OPINION: Three Reasons Grand Rapids Should Vote to Re-Elect President Trump.
-Further, they have reported false information regarding the Coronavirus such as this State Report: Kent County COVID recovery rate 99.94% through June 30.
+Editorially, they often promote Republicans over Democrats, such as this OPINION: Three Reasons Grand Rapids Should Vote to Re-Elect President Trump.
+Further, they have reported false information regarding the Coronavirus, such as this State Report: Kent County COVID recovery rate 99.94% through June 30.
 This information is false.

-In general, the algorithmically written news is factual and displays little bias, however, original content often holds a right-leaning conservative bias and sometimes is not factual.
+In general, the algorithmically written news is factual and displays little bias; however, original content often holds a right-leaning conservative bias and sometimes is not factual.